 It is with these risks in mind that physicians have sought less invasive means of helping patients lose weight.
 In looking back at methods that have been introduced, one must also look at the use of jaw wiring.
 In the mid 1970’s, jaw wiring became an attractive means of managing patients who were severely obese.
 The method was largely used because it was believed that patients who were massively obese faced significant operative risks.
 In addition, jaw wiring was a much more manageable procedure from a cost standpoint.

 It is therefore incumbent on the physician to help the patient make long-term changes in eating and exercise habits.
-The physician-patient relationship is integral to patient success after removal of the tongue patch.
+The physician-patient relationship is integral to patient success after the tongue patch is taken off.
 Patients need to feel understood and supported at office visits and should have regular contact with the physician as this has been shown to produce better long-term weight loss maintenance.
-Weight loss patients may also benefit from visits to a nutritionist or personal trainer to help them during the tongue patch diet or after the patch is removed, as this will continue to aid in the behavior modification that is so crucial to success.
+Weight loss patients may also benefit from visits to a nutritionist or personal trainer to help them during the tongue patch diet or after the patch is taken off, as this will continue to aid in the behavior modification that is so crucial to success.